RolandPheasant/TailBlazer/README.md

  - Side by side monitoring of files
  - Auto tail or scroll mode
  - Filter lines to match text
+ - Conditionally highlight text
+ - Filter or highlight using regex
  - Apply multiple searches and toogle between search results
  - View search result in original position in file
  - Copy to clipboard
  - Remembers recent files
  - Handle extemely large files (I have opened a 45 Gb file)
  - Dark and light theme
- - Conditionally highlight text

 ## Future feature list

- - Filter lines on regex
  - Automatic creation of columns
  - Pipe filter to file
  - Ability to pin a file